florentin89/YouTubeClone/README.md

 **Swift 5.0**

 This project represent a clone of YouTube platform and was created for personal use and also to improve my iOS skills and knowledges.
-All classes and controls was created programatically without to use the Storyboard !!!
+All classes and controls was created programmatically without to use the Storyboard !!!

 ##                                                            WATCH THE DEMO !